yubin-park/bonsai-dt/README.md

-Bonsai-DT (or Bonsai in short) is a "programmable" decision tree framework.
+**Bonsai-DT** (or **Bonsai** in short form) is a *programmable* decision tree framework written in Python.
-Using Bonsai, you can quickly design/build new decision tree algorithms simply by defining two functions:
+Using Bonsai, you can quickly design and build new decision tree algorithms just by writing these two functions, rather than specifying a laundrylist of parameters:

 - `find_split()`
 - `is_leaf()`

 The intent of this project is to provide a quick testing bed for various decision tree ideas.
-The project does not primarily focus on the speed or scalability of decision tree algorithms; although the speed of Bonsai can be comparable with many exisiting implementations.
+Although the speed of Bonsai is comparable to other implementations, we note that the speed and scalability of the framework are not the primary focus.

-Many decision trees, including the ones with information gain and gini impurity, are already implemented and available in Bonsai.
+Many decision trees, such as C4.5 and CART, are already implemented and available in the Bonsai templates.
-Even complex tree models, such as Gradient Boosting, Random Forests and [PaloBoost](), are available in the Bonsai templates.
+Even ensemble models, such as Gradient Boosting, Random Forests and [PaloBoost](), are readily available.
-If you want to see the full list of the Bonsai templates, please read [the Model Templates section](#model-templates).
+For the full list of the Bonsai templates, please see [the Model Templates section](#model-templates).

 ## Contents